 - Café Style Shutters: Cafe style shutters are flexible, allowing you to cover the window’s lower half for privacy and light purposes.
 You can also allow the flow of outside elements into your home by opening the top half.

-If you are not familiar with Cellular shades, they are one of the most popular window treatments in most homes.
+If you are not familiar with Cellular shades, they are one of most homes’ most popular window treatments.
 Decorative Cellular shades offer a winning combination when deciding which treatments to decorate your home.
 They are versatile and attractive, and energy-efficient too.

 In short, Cellular shades fold up along their crisp pleats.
 Plus, they come in many styles and textures, too, including sheer or blackout.
-They also offer some of the highest levels of insulation for your home and look great in any decor.
+They also offer some of the highest insulation levels for your home and look great in any decor.

 You can choose from Single Cell (one air pocket) or Double Cell (two air pocket) treatments.
 Depending on your budget and the climate you live in, you can determine which choice is best.

-Swag window treatments always present beautiful, especially in areas like the kitchen or bedroom.
+Swag window treatments always present beautifully, especially in areas like the kitchen or bedroom.
 While they don’t provide much privacy, they do look chic and stylish.

 More so, you can unify asymmetric swags with side-by-side double-hung windows.
-Simply, drape them across the top of each window and cascade down the outer edges.
+Drape them across the top of each window and cascade them down the outer edges.
 You can also layer sheers beneath decorative swags for areas requiring a touch of privacy.